 Gallstones can block the ducts of the gallbladder, making digestion more difficult.
 This causes pain shortly after eating, especially after very fatty meals.
-People with gallstones may notice that the pain appears a few hours after eating, lasts for 4–6 hours, and then disappears.
+The pain may last 1–6 hours.

 Gallstones sometimes pass on their own.
-If they do not, they can block the biliary ducts, which can affect liver function.
+If they do not, they can block the biliary ducts, affecting liver function.
 Untreated gallstones may also cause problems with the pancreas.